canonical/github-runner-operator/docs/explanation/charm-architecture.md

 ## Network configuration

-The charm respects the proxy configuration passed from Juju in the following environment variables: `JUJU_CHARM_HTTP_PROXY`, `JUJU_CHARM_HTTPS_PROXY`, and `JUJU_CHARM_NO_PROXY`.
+The charm respects the HTTP(S) proxy configuration of the model configuration of Juju.
+The configuration can be set with [`juju model-config`](https://juju.is/docs/juju/juju-model-config) using the following keys: `juju-http-proxy`, `juju-https-proxy`, `juju-no-proxy`.
 The GitHub self-hosted runner applications are configured to use the proxy configuration.

-If an HTTP(S) proxy is used, all HTTP(S) requests in the GitHub workflow will be routed to the proxy automatically with [aproxy](https://github.com/canonical/aproxy).
-The service is installed on each runner virtual machine and configured according to the proxy configuration from Juju.
+If an HTTP(S) proxy is used, all HTTP(S) requests in the GitHub workflow will be transparently routed to the proxy with [aproxy](https://github.com/canonical/aproxy).
+Iptables are set up to route network traffic to the destination on ports 80 and 443 to the aproxy.
+The aproxy will route received packets to the configured HTTP(S) proxy.
+The service is installed on each runner virtual machine and configured according to the proxy configuration from the Juju model.

-The firewall is configured to deny traffic from the runner to IPs on the [`denylist` configuration](https://charmhub.io/github-runner/configure#denylist).
+The nftables on the Juju machine are configured to deny traffic from the runner virtual machine to IPs on the [`denylist` configuration](https://charmhub.io/github-runner/configure#denylist).
 The runner will always have access to essential services such as DHCP and DNS, regardless of the denylist configuration.

 ## GitHub API usage